 - E Supporting change and improvement

 We know that many people who die by suicide have a history of self-harm, and also that the relationship between suicide and self-harm is complex.
 For that reason we have limited the scope of the Strategy to suicide and suicidal self-harm.
 Our first commitment was to undertake separate work, in 2014, on supporting people at risk of non-fatal self-harm, including those in distress.

 Several stakeholder events were held in 2014 and 2015 (Perth, Edinburgh and Glasgow) to consider how we might reshape and improve how we respond to people in distress.
 Key issues and themes emerging from discussion at these events have infomed the development of a proposed Distress Brief Intervention, which is to be piloted in 4 areas across Scotland.
 Development work for the pilot began in Summer 2016, with the first pilot (Lanarkshire) going live in June 2017.
-The remaining 3 pilots are to go live in Spring 2017.
+The remaining 3 pilots are to go live in October 2017.

 The Strategy continues the trend in previous strategies to focus on where the evidence leads.
 It echoes key messages – learned from practice and research – that suicide is preventable, that it is everyone’s business and that collaborative working is key to successful suicide prevention.